GabrielOduori/Blog-App/README.md

 # Blog-app
-Blog application with Python,Flask and PostreSQL
+Blog application with Python,Flask and PostgreSQL